 Step 2 Tip 2: Put a dot of super-glue (like SuperAttack) on the Atmega to fix the EEPROM in place before soldering.

-The source-code is hosted on github, there are two prjects:
+The source-code is hosted on github, there are three prjects:

 DusteDdk/FinalKey-Arduinohack - The modified Arduino IDE used to build the FinalKey firmware, a modified Caterina bootloader was added and the USB HID code was hacked to suit the application, a custom board file was also added.